jstac/paris_workshop_2022/part_1/PLAN.md

 Part 1

-- Reivew the getting started lecture
+- Reivew the Python by example lecture

-- Equilibrium notebook
+- Markov chains and computing expectations (intro to NumPy)

-- Finite MCs (provide U Tokyo MC slides without going through them?)
+- Equilibrium notebook (intro to SciPy)

-- European options
+- European options (start with quick intro to Numba, compare with Fortran)